CoolProp/CoolProp/dev/buildbot/docs.md

 If the master is somewhere else, just change the IP address.

-On linux, you can add the following lines to the end of your ``.xsessionrc`` file (similar ideas apply on other platforms) to autostart the slave when the user logs in:
+On linux, you can add the following lines to the end of your ``~/.profile`` file (similar ideas apply on other platforms) to autostart the slave when the user logs in:

 ```
 # Connect to the buildbot master
 buildslave start ~/slave
 ```
-Alternatively you can add the code to start the slave in the ``/etc/rc.local`` file